Top 10 Sacred Songs of Chicago House Music

 Ron Trent “ALTERED STATES” (1992)

 “Altered States” is an absolute banger.
 Its frenetic atmosphere brings you to a whole nother realm and has you floating above consciousness.
-Whether Ron Trent was under the of drugs or his own artistry while making this piece, this song shows us what Chicago House Music is meant to be.
+Whether Ron Trent was under the influence of drugs or his own artistry while making this piece, this song shows us what Chicago House Music is meant to be.

 And for all those type A’s, it may make your day (or maybe set you on a wicked work binge) to know that Ron Trent first recorded this song while still in high school.